 All Star Cat Ppalu

-All Star Cat Ppalu Liveaboard in Bahamas is a 20 metres Schooner Rigged Sailing Catamaran that has cabin space for 12 guests.
-Her four double cabins and two twin cabins each have a vanity and sink.
+All Star Cat Ppalu Liveaboard in Bahamas is a 20m schooner rigged sailing catamaran that has cabin space for 12 guests.
+Her four double cabins and two single cabins each has a vanity and sink.
 There are two showers and heads on the vessel.
-There is an air conditioned main saloon area also used as a dining area that can accommodate all guests comfortably where movies and games are available.
-The forward trampoline is a space guests can use while underway.Book Now
+There is an air-conditioned main saloon area also used as a dining area that can accommodate all guests comfortably where movies and games are available.
+The forward trampoline is a space guests use while underway.Book Now

 From January to April, this is an area where great hammerheads congregate so divers can experience close encounters with these usually shy and elusive marine creatures.
 There are shark feeding trips where they have been known to hang around for a few hours.